 - Find Gruffalo Trails in England for free

 - Go on the free sculpture and art trails in England

 - Identify trees in England’s woodlands for free

 - Go stargazing for free in England

-- Free National Nature Reserves in England
+- Visit free National Nature Reserves in England

-Amazing list of England’s free days out
+Even more of England’s free days out…

 If that’s not enough of free England, here are some more great ideas to save the pennies!